310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% bubble Shinobu curious %}
 It has been a while since I’ve been in Midori-kun’s room.

-Ooh… I feel as though there are a lot more mascot characters here than the last time I visited…
+Ooh… I feel as though there are a lot more yurucharas here than the last time I visited…
 {% endbubble %}

 {% bubble Midori blushshy %}